jaiguptanick/Blog/_posts/2020-07-24-Overpass_TryHackMe.md

 Directory scanning showed many pages but /admin/ seems interesting.

-<h3>Logging In</h3>
+<h3>Logging In via Broken Authentication</h3>

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/adminpage.png)

-Now no clue on credentials ,also bruteforcing is not the solution as mentioned in the hint.
+Now no clue on credentials, also brute-forcing is not the solution as mentioned in the hint.

-So just enumerating the files assoiated with the sourcecode shows us an interseting file named login.js which contain the function used in login form on the /admin page.
+Just enumerating the files associated with the source code shows us an exciting file named login.js containing the function used in the login form on the /admin page.

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/logincode.png)

 The function login() in the box is the vulnerable code that will let us bypass the login form.
-The variable creds takes the credentials and variable response sends them to /api/login for validation and the statusOrCookie variable takes the response.
-Till here everything seems perfect now in the Conditional statement it checks if the response form the server is "Incorrect Credentials" then it will not allow access otherwise it will set a cookie named "SessionToken" to statusOrCookie and redirect us to admin panel.
-Here lies the vulnerability as user can change the response of /api/login from "Incorrect Credentials" to anything else using BurpSuite and trick the server to run the else part of the code.<br>Lets see practically:-
+The variable creds take the credentials, and variable response sends them to /api/login for validation, and the statusOrCookie variable takes the response.
+Till here, everything seems perfect now in the Conditional statement; it checks if the response from the server is "Incorrect Credentials" then it will not allow access otherwise, it will set a cookie named "SessionToken" to statusOrCookie and redirect us to the admin panel.
+Here lies the vulnerability as a user can change the response of /api/login from "Incorrect Credentials" to anything else using BurpSuite and trick the server into running the else part of the code.<br>Lets see practically:-
 <br>Intercepting request using burp:

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/burp1.png)

-Now as we want to change the response not the request so choosing Action > Do intersept > Response to the request
+Now, as we want to change the response, not the request so choosing Action > Do intercept > Response to the request.

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/doresponse.png)